Installing with Docker

 compose.yamlsetting (optional):- If you need to change the startup settings (e.g., use a different container version or customize environment variables), edit the

 compose.yamlfile according to the Docker documentation. - Application server startup options can also be set using the container's environment variables - in the environment attribute.
-For example, to change the server locale to Russian, write:
+For example, to change the server locale to Russian and set custom Xmx value, write:

 environment: